-Once you have decided as a group to trust in what God says about diversity, have students read the passage of Scripture from Ephesians 4 on their student Scripture sheets.
+Once you have decided as a group to trust in what God says about diversity, have students read Ephesians 4:1-16 from their Bibles.
 As they prepare to read explain to them that the book of Ephesians was written by the apostle Paul to a group of believers who were primarily Gentiles.
-The Gentiles, the name for anyone who was not Jewish, were not part of the "in crowd" in Jewish culture, and questions persisted about the relationship between the gospel, Gentiles and Jews.
+The Gentiles, the name for anyone who was not Jewish, were not part of the "in crowd" in Jewish culture, and questions persisted about the relationship between the gospel, Gentiles, and Jews.
 One of Paul's key points in this letter encouraged unity among all believers regardless of race or class.